marko-orescanin-nps/VI-PANN/README.md

 Repository contains supplementary material to the VI-PANN paper including model checkpoints

 # Checkpoints
-The AudioSet deterministic and flipout checkpoints described in [1] are provided in the `checkpoints` directory.
+The AudioSet deterministic and flipout checkpoints described in [1] can be found on [nps.box.com](https://nps.box.com/s/6ngybfd8b5jh5j2yd1mt1jz07kuvwhgq).
 An example of how to utilize the checkpoints for transfer-learning purposes is provided in `transfer_learning.py`.
-The checkpoints are large, so [git-lfs](https://git-lfs.com/) will need to be installed to obtain them.

 # Cite
 [1] John Fischer, Marko Orescanin, and Eric Eckstrand.
 "VI-PANN: Harnessing Transfer Learning and Uncertainty-Aware Variational Inference for Improved Generalization in Audio Pattern Recognition."
 IEEE Access (2024).